Performance optimization for a scintillating glass electromagnetic calorimeter at the EIC: Multi-objective Optimization using Bayesian Optimization

 Another important consideration for BO lies within the surrogate model's ability to adequately model the unknown objective function.
 To ensure that, a 3-fold cross validation has been performed for each of the objectives (shown on \cref{fig:cv}) on points from a Sobol-generated sample.
 The cross validation shows decent correlation, especially for pion rejection factor\footnote{In fact, the performance in cross validation can be improved slightly by tweaking the GP kernel.
 Unfortunately that one is hard-coded in the default implementation of the ``\texttt{FULLYBAYESIANMOO}'' model in the version of \texttt{Ax} available at the time of this writing.}.
 Furthermore, correlation of predicted versus actual objective value can be visualized by the points suggested by qNEHVI.
 Those points, by construction, lie lower than typical predictions for the Sobol model, but they also often give lower actual outcomes, which indicates that qNEHVI with the given surrogate model is capable at picking improving points.

 An attempt has been made at utilizing the \texttt{OutcomeConstraint} facility in \texttt{Ax} in hope of reducing chances of picking the invalid combinations of the parameters by requiring number of overlaps to be $\leq 0$.
-The way such constraint is handled in \texttt{Ax} is that it receives a surrogate model of its own, however, as seen on \cref{fig:cv_overlaps}, the cross validation for that is not satisfactory.
+The way such constraint is handled in \texttt{Ax} is that it receives a surrogate model of its own, however, the cross validation for that was not satisfactory.
 In practice, running optimization without this constraint, like for GA, worked sufficiently well.